Dozens gather in support for Good, Second Amendment in Nelson

-ARRINGTON — Republican 5th Congressional District candidate Bob Good expressed his support of Second Amendment rights and law enforcement during a “Good for Guns Rally” on Saturday in Nelson County.
+Republican 5th Congressional District candidate Bob Good expressed his support of Second Amendment rights and law enforcement during a “Good for Guns Rally” on Oct.
+3 in Nelson County.

 Good, a former Campbell County supervisor and former employee of Liberty University, ousted incumbent and Nelson County businessman Denver Riggleman for the Republican nomination for the district in June after a drive-thru convention.
 He is running against Democratic nominee Cameron Webb, of Charlottesville.

-Good said during Saturday’s rally Second Amendment rights are key in keeping America a free nation.
+Good said during the rally Second Amendment rights are key in keeping America a free nation.

 “This issue is the protector ... of all the other issues,” Good said.